 When it comes to staining your deck or other outdoor surface, pressure washing is an essential part of the process.
 Pressure washing Orlando helps remove dirt and debris from the surface, making it easier for the stain to penetrate and adhere properly.
 But how long should you wait after pressure washing before applying the stain?

 In general, it’s best to wait 24-48 hours after pressure washing before applying stain to a wooden surface.
 This gives the wood plenty of time to dry out completely and ensures that the stain will adhere correctly.
 If you live in a particularly humid area, this waiting period may need to be extended even further – up to 72 hours – in order for the wood to be completely dry.

 It’s also important to note that if you’re using a water-based stain, you’ll want to apply it as soon as possible after pressure washing.
-Water-based stains can dry quickly, so waiting too long can lead them not adhering properly or drying unevenly.
-With oil-based stains, however, some manufacturers recommend lightly sanding prior to application in order to help with adhesion and longevity of the finish.
+Water-based stains can dry quickly, so waiting too long can lead to them not adhering properly or drying unevenly.
+With oil-based stains, however, some manufacturers recommend lightly sanding prior to application in order to help with the adhesion and longevity of the finish.

 No matter what type of stain you’re using, following these guidelines will help ensure your outdoor project looks great and lasts for years.